Siddubey02960/user-service/README.md

 This is the **User Service** for a scalable Stories backend (like Instagram/Snapchat), built as a microservice with:

-- 📦 gRPC communication
+-  gRPC communication
-- 🗃 PostgreSQL for data storage
+-  PostgreSQL for data storage
-- 🔐 JWT authentication
+-  JWT authentication
-- 🐳 Dockerized deployment
+-  Dockerized deployment

 ---

-## 🚀 Features
+## Key Features

 - Register/Login via email & password
 - JWT-based auth